Code-Institute-Submissions/Trash-Tournaments/TESTING.md

 Notes:

-+ Everything functions as expected and no issues that I could find.
++ Everything functions as expected with no issues that I could find.

 ### Testing User stories